Meet me in Seattle

 Despite the massive difference of opinion on the merits, the effect of costs means that the parties do have a Shared Position – in this case £100.
 That figure is higher than the Claimant’s Current Position and lower than the Defendant’s Current Position, so both of them will be better off if they settle at £100.
 They need to settle soon however, before they end up in the red zone.

 The problem, you may ask, is how do you know what your Opponent is thinking?
 You don’t, but you should make an educated guess.
+When we create our benchmark valuation, we create an appropriate spread.
 As this example shows, even where you postulate an improbably big difference in outlook, there is generally a rational settlement to be had – one that is better than your Overall Position at the outset.
-We ask you to give Opponent values for every contingency in the Casebot, so we can calculate your Opponent’s estimated Positions.
-We have found this is something lawyers completely understand and do very well!
+We create Opponent values for every contingency in the Casebot, so we can calculate both parties’ estimated Positions.

 Most commercial disputes follow this pattern, with the Defendant Position starting higher than the Claimant’s and then inverting after a proportion of the case budget has been spent.
 It is a pretty fundamental ingredient to settling a dispute whether your Opponent’s Current Position is above or below your own.
 It does happen sometimes (where Cost Budgets are low in proportion to the difference in Award Positions) that the Position lines never cross, so there is no Shared Position.